mingfang/terraform-provider-k8s/site/k8s_apiextensions_k8s_io_v1beta1_custom_resource_definition/README.md

 ###### Required •  TypeString

 SpecReplicasPath defines the JSON path inside of a CustomResource that corresponds to Scale.Spec.Replicas.
 Only JSON paths without the array notation are allowed.
 Must be a JSON Path under .spec.
 If there is no value under the given path in the CustomResource, the /scale subresource will return an error on GET.
 #### status_replicas_path

 ###### Required •  TypeString

+StatusReplicasPath defines the JSON path inside of a CustomResource that corresponds to Scale.Status.Replicas.
+Only JSON paths without the array notation are allowed.
+Must be a JSON Path under .status.
+If there is no value under the given path in the CustomResource, the status replica value in the /scale subresource will default to 0.ource will return an error on GET.
+#### status_replicas_path

+###### Required •  TypeString